rockNroll87q/NeuroPilot/README.md

-# AutoTrainer
+# NeuroPilot

-**AutoTrainer** is a lightweight, extensible framework for defining, running, and analyzing deep learning tasks across multiple datasets using simple YAML configuration files.
+**NeuroPilot** is a lightweight, extensible framework for defining, running, and analyzing deep learning tasks across multiple datasets using simple YAML configuration files.
 It provides a consistent protocol for specifying tasks, datasets, parameter sweeps, and overrides — and produces fully-specified job definitions ready for execution.

 ## 📦 Project Structure